Edit 1/08/2017: There’s now an updated version of this article on my channel

 It could be said that indirectly, Lady Eboshi had her own part in Ashitaka’s fate.

-But taking that mountain wasn’t merely an action of greed: It was the human desire to survive, whatever the cost.
+But taking that mountain wasn’t merely an act of greed: It was the human desire to survive, whatever the cost.

 Lady Eboshi as a role model